-On His way to stay with Lazarus and Mary and Martha, Jesus had passed through Jericho where He healed two blind men ([Luke 18:35-43](#)) and a little later He had met the chief tax collector, Zacchaeus. ([Luke 19:1-10](#)) who had climbed up a tree to see Jesus.
-So, when Jesus began the 2-mile walk from Bethany to Jerusalem on that Sunday morning, He was followed by a large number of disciples, admirers, and those just looking for more entertainment.
+When Jesus began the 2-mile walk from Bethany to Jerusalem on that Sunday morning, He was followed by a large number of disciples, admirers, and those just looking for more entertainment.
 After all they had seen Jesus do and heard Him teach during the past 3 years, the crowd, including the disciples, were filled with anticipation that now was the time that Jesus would exhibit messianic power, judge Israel's enemies, and establish the glorious kingdom promised in the Old Testament and taught by the religious leaders.

-However, we know the truth-Jesus was going to His death.
+They never understood that Jesus had come to die.
 Jesus Christ, the sinless Lamb of God, had come to bear the punishment for the sins of the world and to satisfy divine law and divine wrath against sin by dying on the cross.
 He came to die and then to rise from the dead, not only conquering sin, but also conquering the grave for all who would believe in Him-in [John 11:25](#) He said, "I am the resurrection and the life.
 He who believes in me will live, even though he dies."

-Jesus' death didn't happen accidentally; it was planned from the beginning.
-Turn to [John 3:13-15](#).
-Jesus knew that He would be "lifted up," i.e., die on a cross, so that everyone who believed in Him would have everlasting life.
-Because Jesus came to die as Gods' Passover Lamb, He had to satisfy the requirements of God regarding Passover and the Passover Lamb.
-Turn to [Exodus 12:1-6](#).
-But there was going to be one HUGE difference, this time the Passover Lamb, Jesus the Christ, would rise from the dead.
+As the Bible predicted over and over, Jesus' death didn't happen accidentally; it was planned from the beginning.
+In [John 1:29](#) John the Baptist had called Him, "The Lamb of God, who takes away the sin of the world!"
+As Gods' Passover Lamb, Jesus had to satisfy the requirements of God regarding Passover and the Passover Lamb.
+[Turn to Exodus 12:1-6.](#) But there was going to be one HUGE difference, this time the Passover Lamb, Jesus the Christ, would rise from the dead.
 In [Luke 18:31-33](#), speaking of Himself, Jesus said, "We are going up to Jerusalem, and everything that is written by the prophets about the Son of Man will be fulfilled.
 He will be delivered over to the Gentiles.
 They will mock him, insult him and spit on him; they will flog him and kill him.
 On the third day he will rise again."

 Jesus' arrival at Jerusalem marked the end of a journey that had begun some 30 years earlier in a stable in Bethlehem.
 Now, in Jerusalem, He would face His greatest challenge and complete the work of salvation for which He had come.
 Sadly, in spite of Isaiah's prophesy of the Suffering Servant in [Isaiah 53](#), the people had no thought of a Messiah as a sacrifice for sin but rather a Messiah who would establish an earthly kingdom.
 But there could not be exalted glory until there was shame; there could not be a kingdom until there was a cross; there could not be a royal crown without a thorny crown.
-All of that would happen at the end of the Passion Week.
+All of that would happen at the end of the Passion Week culminating with His crucifixion and resurrection.
 Jesus' triumphal entry and coronation was just the beginning.
 But before the grand entry could occur, there had to be some preparations.